maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 The `EntryActionHandle` points to in-memory transactions on mutable data.

-To commit a change on the network use `MutateEntriesAsync` which requires `MDInfo` for the mutable data and `EntryActionHandle` which we created in the previous step, let us implement this in the `AddEntry(string key, string value)` function in `DataOperations` class:
+To commit a change on the network use `MutateEntriesAsync` which requires `MDInfo` for the mutable data and `EntryActionHandle` which we created in the previous step, let us implement this in the `AddEntry(string key, string value)` function in the `DataOperations` class:

 ```csharp
 using (var entryActionsH = await _session.MDataEntryActions.NewAsync())